tommyku/blog3/content/blog/from-nexus-5x-to-moto-z-play.md

 The experience was stellar until it breaks all of a sudden on August 2016, it rebooted into bootloop.
 Google store wasn't helpful at the time and they advised me to talk to LG.
 Of course LG fixed it, by replacing the motherboard.
-Then it was May 2017, bootloop happened again and it has long passed the warranty period.
+Then on May 2017, bootloop happened again and it has long passed the warranty period.

 Google Store was willing to replace the unit this time.
-My friend got a replacement unit just one month prior to mine breaking down.
-But Google ran out of replacement unit so I simply got a refund.
+My friend got a replacement unit just one month before mine breaking down.
+But Google ran out of replacement unit so I got a refund instead.
 That's better than getting a replacement that nobody knows when it's gonna break down again.